Inherit the Wind (play): Scene One

 The play begins with local high school student Howard Blair looking for worms in front of the Hillsboro courthouse.
-Melinda appears, and they have a discussion about evolution which helps inform the audience about the claims of evolution.
+Melinda appears, and they have a discussion about evolution and the recent arrest of their teacher, Betram Cates.
 They exit when Rachel enters.
-Rachel convinces Meeker, the bailiff, to bring Bertram Cates out of his prison cell so that Rachel and Bert can talk.
-Meeker does so.
+Rachel convinces Meeker, the bailiff, to give her some time with Cates.
 Bert and Rachel's conversation tells the audience about why Bert taught evolution to his students.
-Rachel and Bert are in love, and hug.
+Rachel and Bert are engaged to wed, but her father does not approve.
 Meeker comes in as they are hugging, saying he needs to sweep.
 Rachel exits.
-Meeker tells Bert that Matthew Harrison Brady is coming to town to help prosecute the case.
-Meeker talks about a time when he was a young man, and saw Mathew Harrison Brady during one of his failed presidential campaigns.
-Bert's lawyer is not revealed, but Bert says his attorney is being provided by the Baltimore Herald.
+Meeker tells Bert that Matthew Harrison Brady has volunteered to prosecute him and reminisces about seeing Brady speak during one of his failed presidential campaigns.
+When questioned, Bert says that the Baltimore Herald has offered to pay for his attorney but doesn't know the man's name.
 Bert and Meeker exit.

-Reverend Jeremiah Brown enters and speaks with the townpeople, Howard, and Melinda.
+Reverend Jeremiah Brown enters and speaks with the townspeople, Howard, and Melinda.
 Everyone is excited that Matthew Harrison Brady is coming to Hillsboro.
-When Timmy, a boy who lives in Hillsboro, sees the smoke from the arriving train, everyone exits.
-E. K. Hornbeck, a reporter for the Baltimore Herald, enters and in a soliloquy cruelly ridicules the people of Hillsboro.
-Hornbeck spots a monkey that someone has brought to town, and feigns conversation with it.
-The crowd enters with Matthew Harrison Brady, Mrs. Brady, Rev. Brown, and the Mayor.
+When Timmy, a boy who lives in Hillsboro, sees smoke from the arriving train, everyone exits.
+E. K. Hornbeck, representing the Herald, delivers a soliloquy cruelly ridiculing the people of Hillsboro.
+Hornbeck spots a monkey someone has brought to mock Bert and feigns conversation with it.
+The crowd enters with Brady, Mrs. Brady, Rev. Brown, and the Mayor.
 Brady makes a brief speech, which the crowd wildly cheers.
-The Mayor also makes a short speech, and makes Brady an "Honorary Colonel in the State Militia".
-The Mayor introduces Brady to Reverend Brown.
-Members of the Ladies' Aid Society set up a table and a buffet lunch on the courthouse lawn as Brady talks about how he will fight Cates' legal counsel.
-Hornbeck then announces that the defense attorney will be Henry Drummond, one of Brady's old friends and a well-known lawyer.
-The scene ends with everyone in the town escorting the Bradys to a nearby hotel and the introduction of Drummond, who is regarded as the devil.
+The Mayor honors Brady with the title of "Honorary Colonel" in the state militia and introduces him to Reverend Brown.
+Members of the Hillsboro Ladies' Aid Society set up a buffet lunch on the courthouse lawn as Brady discusses how he will handle Cates' legal counsel.
+Hornbeck then announces that the defense attorney will be Henry Drummond, a well-known liberal lawyer and Brady's former colleague.
+The scene ends with everyone in the town escorting the Bradys to a nearby hotel and the introduction of Drummond, who in contrast to Brady's lavish welcoming is only greeted with boos and mockery.